-The International Ultraviolet Explorer (IUE) spectra we retrieved are from the IUE Final Archive which improved upon the earlier spectral extraction (Nichols & Linsky 1996), see Fig. 10.
-The long wavelength (LWP) IUE spectra cover 1900-3200Å, comparable to the UVOT UV grism, but suffer from much noise and weak emission lines.
-The strongest line often seen is CIII].
-The shorter IUE wavelength band (SWP) contains strong emission lines from C, N, and O, and H Ly α .
-For the IUE spectra, as well as the spectrum of N LMC 1990b taken with the 1.9 m telescope at the South African Astronomical Observatory (SAAO) in Sutherland and for the spectrum which was taken at the Cerro-Tololo Interamerican Observatory (CTIO) we can use the OGLE ephemeris from Eq.
-2 for attaching an orbital phase to the 1990 outburst observations with an uncertainty of ≈ 0.15 in phase derived from the uncertainty in the ephemeris, see Table A1.
+spectral extraction (Nichols & Linsky 1996), see Fig. 10.
+The long wavelength (LWP) IUE spectra cover 1900-3200 Å, comparable to the UVOT UV grism, but suffer from much noise and weak emission lines.
+The strongest line often seen is C III].
+The shorter IUE wavelength band (SWP) contains strong emission lines from from equation (2) for attaching an orbital phase to the 1990 outburst observations with an uncertainty of $\approx$ 0.15 in phase derived from the uncertainty in the ephemeris, see Table A1.
 With this uncertainty in the assigned phase for the 1990 observations in mind, we proceed to use them in our interpretation of the nova.